Kubernetes Integration

 metadata.integration- Tracks which integrations are linked to this entity, including the entity action (MERGE) and the linked entity UUID for each integration instance.integration_properties.HarnessK8s- Contains the Kubernetes-specific data, organized by environment.
 For each environment, it lists the services you imported to the catalog, including details likekind,replicas,namespace, andname.

-To update the integration name or switch to a different discovery agent, navigate to Integrations in your project, find the Kubernetes integration card, and click View.
-From there, click Configuration to open the edit screen.
+To view the Configuration screen, go to Integrations in your project, find the Kubernetes integration card, and click View.
+From there, click Configuration.

 If auto-discovery is suspended, new services will not be surfaced in the Discovered tab.
 Existing imported entities remain unchanged in the catalog.
 In other words, the sync between the Kubernetes services and their corresponding IDP entities will stop.